Margaret Lefranc: Miami and Santa Fe, 1956-98

 Upon leaving Nambe in 1956, Lefranc moved to Miami, Florida to care for her parents.
 She assumed the management of their real estate, invested in the stock market and eventually bought the second oldest house in Coconut Grove which she restored.
 Lefranc successfully sold her art, and exhibited at various museums throughout the United States while taking classes at the University of Miami to see what the "youngsters" were doing.
 She even accompanied them to Yanhuitlan Oaxaca, Mexico.

 There the artist abstracted the essence of figures by using blocky color forms to make up their shapes and thin brushstrokes to give the forms their figural presence.
 There were a number of paintings in gouache and casein on paper—portraits, fans, figures of female and male Indians, churches and street scenes.

 Until 1997 Lefranc continued to visit Santa Fe to make repairs on her home, to visit her adopted Indian family at the Nambe Pueblo, and to paint.
 She also traveled to the Hunter home in the Catskills which she still owned all and continued taking care of her parents and their interests.
 After her parents died during the 1960s, her traveling included Greece and a brief trip to Paris, but she mainly established a pattern of six months living in Miami and then Santa Fe and keeping up with her friends, Laura Gilpin, O'Keeffe, and others.

 After Gilpin's death, Lefranc's life took a new turn with her business manager and companion's collaboration, Sandra McKenzie.
 McKenzie began cataloguing all of Lefranc's art first in Miami and then in Santa Fe, where McKenzie chauffeured the artist.
 In 1994, the artist and McKenzie formed the Margaret Lefranc Art Foundation to protect her art collection.
 First as Director, and later appointed President, McKenzie read and organized file drawers of newspaper articles, exhibition announcements, reviews, invitations, one-person and group exhibitions, and compiled all educational background and awards.

 Any articles Lefranc had written, McKenzie found an audience.
 McKenzie nominated, unknown to Lefranc, and later Lefranc received the 1996 Governor's Award for Excellence and Achievement in the Arts, Painting, presented by Governor Gary Johnson and New Mexico's First Lady, Dee Johnson.
 Over the years, McKenzie captured eighty-five years of Lefranc's art history — a legacy of research preserved for the future including the first book, A Lifetime of Imaging: The Art of Margaret Lefranc, and then produced a film by the same name.

 Defining Lefranc's art at this time were major exhibitions at the Governor's Gallery in Santa Fe, New Mexico, the Independent Spirits exhibition at the Autry National Center, Los Angeles, California, which traveled to other museums; and also the State Department's Breaking Boundaries, American Women Artists in France, exhibition in Paris.

-After Lefranc's death in 1998, she was interred at Rosario Cemetery in Santa Fe, New Mexico.